Skip to main content

 Getting started

-The easiest way to work with custom table is using Meta Box Builder.
-It provides UI to create custom tables and automatically save custom fields to table columns.
+The easiest way to work with custom tables is using Meta Box Builder.
+It provides a UI to create custom tables and automatically save custom fields to table columns.

 When creating a field group with Meta Box Builder, switch to the Settings tab and you'll see options to use a custom table as follows: